LRawrerL/yolov7_sagemaker_endpoint/README.md

-from fastapi.responses import JSONResponse from fastapi.middleware.cors import CORSMiddleware from typing import Dict, Any
+from fastapi.responses import JSONResponse from fastapi.middleware.cors import CORSMiddleware from typing import Dict, Any import argparse
-"""
-Import anything else that is a depedency for loading the model etc
+# Import anything else that is a depedency for loading the model etc
-"""

-"""
+import yolov7_dependencies

-Parameters for command line
-User parser and load them all them
+# Parameters for command line, use parser and load them all them
-"""
+parser = argparse.ArgumentParser()

+# FastAPI Application
 app = FastAPI()

 # Enable CORS for all routes (you may want to restrict this in a production environment)